jbcodeforce/ML-studies/docs/coding/langchain.md

 To map the tools to OpenAI function call there is a module called: `from langchain_core.utils.function_calling import convert_to_openai_function`.

 ### How to

+???- question "How to trace the agent execution?"

 ???- question "Defining an agent with tool calling, and the concept of scratchpad"
     Define  an agent with 1/ a user input, 2/ a component for formatting intermediate steps (agent action, tool output pairs) (`format_to_openai_tool_messages`: convert (AgentAction, tool output) tuples into FunctionMessages), and 3/ a component for converting the output message into an agent action/agent finish: